 Linear Approximations

-inherently nonlinear and difficult to solve directly.
-Linear approximation is the fundamental strategy of calculus: it approximates a
+networks, most functions are inherently nonlinear and difficult to solve directly.
+Linear

 Asymptotic notation.
-Throughout this page (and the rest of this section) we use
+Throughout this page (and the rest of this section) we use the

-the Landau symbols.
+Landau symbols.
 We write \(\varphi(h) = o(h)\) as \(h \to 0\) to mean

-\(\lim_{h \to 0} \varphi(h)/|h| = 0\) — that is, \(\varphi\) vanishes strictly faster than
+\(\lim_{h \to 0} \varphi(h)/|h| = 0\).
+That is, \(\varphi\) vanishes strictly faster than

 \(h\).
 More generally \(\varphi(h) = o(|h|^k)\) means \(\varphi(h)/|h|^k \to 0\).
 The companion